hbkworld/streaming-spec/complex_types.md

 \pagebreak

-## How to Interprete Measured Data
+## How to Interpret Measured Data

 After the meta information describing the signal has been received, delivered measured data blocks are to be interpreted as follows:

 - See whether this is more meta information or measured data from a signal.
 - Each data block contains all explicit values of a signal.
 - Non explicit Values are calculated according their rule (i.e. constant, linear).
-- Theoretically a signal might contain no explicit value at all.
+- Theoretically, a signal might contain no explicit value at all.
 There won't be any component value to be transferred.
 All component values are to calculated using their rules.
 - A block may contain many values of this signal.
 They are arranged value by value.

 \pagebreak